pastynko/IpCamera/README.md

 To do this:
 + Consider setting the String channel that is called `mp4Filename` to a date and time stamp in a format that you like, or leave the channel empty for the filename to default to `ipcamera.mp4`.
 + Change the Number channel called `recordMp4` to a number of how many seconds that you wish to record for.
 The recording will then start.
-+ Once the file is created the channel `recordMp4` will change itself back to 0 which can be used to trigger a rule to send the file, or you could use this event to change the filename for the next recording.
++ Once the file is created the channel `recordMp4` will change itself back to 0 which can be used to trigger a rule to send the file, or you could use this event to change a counter variable that is used in the filename to create `visitor1.mp4 visitor2.mp4`.

-ITEMS
+*.items

 ```java
 Switch BackyardCamExternalMotion "External Motion" { channel="ipcamera:HIKVISION:BackyardCam:externalMotion" }